kekePower/MyLog/README.md

       - Changed the CHANGELOG variable to MYLOG
 0.6.2 - Added a -tag option to show the tags used, sorted alphabetically
       - Made a simple Makefile to install and update the script
+      - Removed the Install instructions from the mylog file
 ```

 **Plans or hopes for the future**